Why Sugar Alcohols Cause Diarrhea, Bloating, Stomach Pain and Bad Gas

 Despite their name, sugar alcohols do not contain ethanol and are not alcoholic.
 They are also known as polyols or scientifically as polyhydric alcohols.

-While some sugar alcohols like sorbitol, mannitol and xylitol do occur naturally, they are usually produced commercially by the hydrogenation of sugar or corn syrup using a nickel catalyst.
+While some like sorbitol, mannitol and xylitol do occur naturally, they are usually produced commercially by the hydrogenation of sugar or corn syrup using a nickel catalyst.

-Polyols also have varying degrees of effects on blood sugar, with erythritol and isomalt having a very low glycemic index of 0 and 2 respectively, sorbitol with a GI of 9, xylitol at 12 and maltitol syrup right up at a significantly high glycemic index of 52.
+Polyols also have varying degrees of effects on circulatory glucose, with erythritol and isomalt having a very low glycemic index of 0 and 2 respectively.
+Sorbitol has a GI of 9, xylitol has 12 and maltitol syrup has a significantly high glycemic index of 52.

-Compared to consuming sugar, some of these products may have benefits in small amounts for diabetics and those trying to cut down their sugar intake and lose weight.
+Compared to consuming sugar, some of these products may have benefits in small amounts for those trying to cut down their sugar intake and lose weight.

-However, many people find consuming foods and other products with sugar alcohols can easily lead to painful gastrointestinal side effects.
-Let’s look at why this happens and the worst sugar alcohols for diarrhea and other digestive problems.
+However, many people find consuming foods and drinks with sugar alcohols can lead to painful gastrointestinal side effects.
+Let’s look at why this happens and the worst ones for diarrhea and other digestive problems.

-Also ahead, the one sugar alcohol that doesn’t cause stomach upsets and intestinal pain and an even better, sweeter and cheaper alternative to sugar alcohols.
+Also ahead, the one sugar alcohol that doesn’t usually cause stomach upsets and intestinal pain and an even better, sweeter and cheaper alternative.

-When you eat a food with sugar alcohols they pass through your small intestine only partial absorbed.
+When you eat a food containing sugar alcohols they pass through your small intestine only partial absorbed.
 This is because the human digestive system has trouble break down their structure.

-As they reach your large intestine, the molecules of most sugar alcohols tend to pull water into the gut by osmosis.
+As they reach your large intestine, the molecules of most polyols tend to pull water into the gut by osmosis.
 This often leads to watery stools and, in large amounts, full blown diarrhea.

-Even in smaller doses, polyols like mannitol, sorbitol, lactitol and maltitol need to be broken down by bacterial fermentation in your colon.
+Even in smaller doses, sugar alcohols like mannitol, sorbitol, lactitol and maltitol need to be broken down by bacterial fermentation in your colon.

-The 6 Worst Sugar Alcohols for Diarrhea, Bloating and Gas
+The 6 Worst Sugar Alcohols for Bad Gas, Bloating and Diarrhea

 Made by hydrogenation of sugars, usually from corn syrup, mannitol is considered the worst sugar alcohol for causing diarrhea, intestinal cramps, belly bloat and excessive flatulence.